News

 David Cunning

-David Cunning is the General Manager of The Learning Resources Group.
-He has been in the VET sector for 16 years and has spent more thqn decade managing the creation of training and assessment resources for over 300 units of competency.
+David Cunning is the Programs Director of The Learning Resources Group.
+He has been in the VET sector for 16 years and has spent more than decade managing the creation of training and assessment resources for over 300 units of competency.
 He was the driving force behind the LLN Robot System of assessing and supporting vocational education students across the country.

 Dave has invested himself in understanding the industry by attaining his Certificate IV in Training and Assessment and also a Diploma of Vocational Education and Training and a Diploma in Training Design and Development.